mjjw-github/NoSQL-Coarse/MongoDB/Exercise3.md

 ```
 db.myfirstcollection.find().pretty()
 ```
-notice a primary key bson type is added in the form "_id": objectid("").  this objectid is unique across all databases however, you can specify the pk
+Notice a primary key bson type is added in the form "_id": objectid("").
+This objectid is unique across all databases;
+however, you can specify the pk.
 ```
 db.myfirstcollection.insert({
    _id:1,